StratifyLabs/StratifyBlog/content/device/2018-05-22-Controlling-MOSFETs-with-MCU-pins.md

 The diagram above shows the most basic implementation of both an N-channel MOSFET driving a motor.
 The N channel device has the following behavior:

-- When IO is high, the voltage between the G and S is 3.3V.
+- When IO is high, the voltage between the `G` and `S` is `3.3V`.
 The device will conduct current, and the LED will be on.
-- When IO is low, the voltage between the G and S is 0V, and the device will not conduct current.
+- When IO is low, the voltage between the `G` and `S` is `0V`, and the device will not conduct current.
 The LED will be off.

 ![N Channel Step up motor driver](/images/n-channel-step-up-motor-drive.png)

 The diagram above is an example of controlling a MOSFET that drives a higher voltage output.

-- R2 ensures the current from PC0 does not exceed the specifications and protects the long term use of the pin.
+- R2 ensures the current from PC0 does not exceed the specifications and protects the long-term use of the pin.
 - R3 acts as a filter to prevent ringing on the gate of Q3
 - R4 applies 12V to the gate of Q3 which will minimize the heat loss in Q3 (keep in mind Vgs values vary depending on the part)

 In this configuration, when PC0 is high, the motor is off.
-If we want to ensure the motor is off while the MCU is booting, we would add a pull-up resistor from the N-CHANNEL gate to VCC.
+If we want to ensure the motor is off while the MCU is booting, we would add a pull-up resistor from the `N-CHANNEL` gate to `VCC`.

 ## What to do now?